FOSSEE/st-scripts/basic-data-type/script.rst

    a=a/23

 Lets now discuss sequence data types in Python.
-Sequence data types are those in which elements are kept in a sequential order.
-All the elements accessed using index.
+Sequence data types are those in which elements are kept in a sequential order and all the elements accessed using index numbers.

 .. #[Puneeth: fix the last sentence - it sounds incomplete]